Hempstead Personal Injury Lawyer

 - Chest contusions.
 During auto accidents, in particular, the trunk of the body often deals with a high degree of force.
 Victims with chest contusions may not realize the extent of swelling and bruising until the next day.
 In some cases, chest contusions can lead to difficulty breathing or even death.

 - Road rash.
-In auto accidents, construction accidents, and slip and fall accidents, victims may suffer road rash: an abrasion that rubs off the top layer of skin or, in some cases, the layers beneath it.
+In auto accidents, motorcycle accidents, construction accidents, and slip and fall accidents, victims may suffer road rash: an abrasion that rubs off the top layer of skin or, in some cases, the layers beneath it.
 Road rash often leads to infection if not cleaned properly, since it causes a large wound exposed to a great deal of debris during the accident.
 Often, road rash also leads to substantial scarring.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.